nmclark2/TMT-NEAT/README.md

 [![DOI](https://zenodo.org/badge/232925706.svg)](https://zenodo.org/badge/latestdoi/232925706)

+# Citing TMT-NEAT
+If using TMT-NEAT in your own work, please cite both this repository (using the DOI link above) and:

+Clark, N.M., Nolan, T.M., Wang, P. et al. Integrated omics networks reveal the temporal signaling events of brassinosteroid response in Arabidopsis.
+Nat Commun 12, 5858 (2021). https://doi.org/10.1038/s41467-021-26165-3

 # Install instructions
 Download all R code to your computer, then run the file "RUN_TMT.R" to start the RShiny app.
 Make sure to change your working directory to the folder that contains the code before running this file.